Jacks0nJ/PyFPT/docs/source/numerics.rst

 This page gives an overview of the functions which both run the importance sampling simulations and perform the data analysis.

+The simulations are run using :ref:`Importance Sampling Simulation<is_simulation_label>`, and is the most import function.
+This function acts as a interface between Python and background Cython code, as well as running the data analysis to create to create the returned probability density.
+This is the only function which the user needs to interact with directly: the others are used by :ref:`Importance Sampling Simulation<is_simulation_label>`.

+.. _is_simulation_label:
 .. automodule:: numerics.is_simulation
     :members: